 B2.
 Enrollment by Racial/Ethnic Category.
-Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2000.
-References to corresponding data elements formerly collected by IPEDS on the Fall Enrollment Survey 1999 (Part A) or currently collected by the IPEDS Web-based Data Collection System are supplied below.
+Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2004.
+Include international students only in the category "Nonresident aliens."
+Complete the "Total Undergraduates" \ column only if you cannot provide data for the first two columns.